mountblue/python-django-path/README.md

 ## Flask, Celery, ElasticSearch, Deployment

+	Implement your choice of project with Flask.

+	First write user personas and user stories.

+	Example:

 	Blogging Engine with Authentication in Flask

 	* As a reader I should be able to (henceforth ISBAT) see all blogs.